The Expats Guide to the 10 Best Places to Live in Portugal

 Living here means enjoying a well-developed, safe area with top-notch healthcare and education, all while embracing Portugal’s more affordable cost of living compared to other coastal towns in Western Europe.

 Cascais and Estoril stand out as two of the best areas to live in Portugal, attracting expats with their appealing blend of bustling coastal town life and serene living.
 Nestled along the Portuguese Riviera, these towns offer a unique lifestyle characterized by luxury, exclusivity, and proximity to nature.
 Cascais has become a favorite among expats, fostering a multilingual community with English is spoken widely.
-Despite being one of the wealthiest municipalities in Portugal, living costs in Cascais are not outrageously high, making it accessible for those seeking a sophisticated European lifestyle without an exorbitant price tag.
-There are, however, a number of outstanding Cascais luxury real estate options available.
+You can get a more in-depth view of the region from our living in Cascais guide.

 Residents enjoy a high quality of life, benefiting from lovely weather, clean streets adorned with eye-catching flower arrangements, and a tranquil ambiance close to the hustle and bustle of Lisbon.
 The area is well-maintained and offers a range of captivating activities and beautiful sites.
 For market enthusiasts, Mercado da Vila hosts vibrant markets on Wednesdays and Saturdays, where one can find affordable clothes, handmade crafts, and fresh produce.